Rexx: pre–1990

 On his own time, Mike Cowlishaw developed the language and an interpreter for it in assembly language between 20 March 1979 and mid-1982 with the intent to replace the languages EXEC and EXEC 2.
 Mike also intended Rexx to be a simplified and easier to learn version of PL/I, but some claim that Rexx has problematic differences from PL/I.

 Rexx was first described in public at the SHARE 56 conference in Houston, Texas, in 1981, where customer reaction, championed by Ted Johnston of SLAC, led to it being shipped as an IBM product in 1982.

 Over the years IBM included Rexx in almost all of its operating systems (VM/CMS, MVS TSO/E, IBM OS/400, VSE/ESA, MUSIC/SP, AIX, PC DOS, and OS/2), and has made versions available for Novell NetWare, Windows, Java, and Linux.

 The first non-IBM version was written for PC DOS by Charles Daney in 1984/5 and marketed by the Mansfield Software Group (founded by Kevin J. Kearney in 1986).
 The first Rexx compiler appeared in 1987, written for CMS by Lundin and Woodruff.
-Other versions have also been developed for Atari, AmigaOS, Unix (many variants), Solaris, DEC, Windows, Windows CE, Pocket PC, DOS, Palm OS, QNX, OS/2, Linux, BeOS, EPOC32/Symbian, AtheOS, OpenVMS, Apple Macintosh, and Mac OS X.
+Other versions have also been developed for AmigaOS, Unix, Solaris, DEC, Windows, Windows CE, Pocket PC, Palm OS, QNX, OS/2, Linux, BeOS, EPOC32/Symbian, AtheOS, OpenVMS, and Mac OS X.

 ARexx, a Rexx interpreter for Amiga, was included with AmigaOS 2 onwards and was popular for scripting and application control.
 Many Amiga applications have an "ARexx port" which allows control of the application via a Rexx script.
 Notably, a Rexx script can switch between Rexx ports to control multiple applications.

-1990 to present
+Since 1990

 In 1990, Cathie Dager of SLAC organized the first independent Rexx symposium, which led to the forming of the Rexx Language Association.
 Symposia are held annually.

 In 1992, the two most widely used open-source ports appeared: Ian Collier's REXX/imc for Unix and Anders Christensen's Regina (later adopted by Mark Hessling) for Windows and Unix.
 BRexx was developed by Vasilis N Vlachoudis, a nuclear scientist at CERN.
 It runs on a range of operating systems, including Unix, Linux, BSD, macOS and Windows.
 Its small size means it can run on an Android mobile phone.
 BRexx/370 is a version that runs on IBM mainframes.

 OS/2 has a visual development system from Watcom VX-REXX.
 Another dialect was VisPro REXX from Hockware.

 Portable Rexx by Kilowatt and Personal Rexx by Quercus are two Rexx interpreters designed for DOS and can be run under Windows as well using a command prompt.
 Since the mid-1990s, two newer variants of Rexx have appeared: